FusionAuth/fusionauth-import-scripts/README.md

 ### Generate Applications

 This script will use the Application API to create applications.
+Run the script from its directory.

 The following gems are required to run this import script.